NegativeZer0z/CSC481/README.txt

         g++ -c Entity.cpp
         g++ main.o Entity.o GeneralPlatform.o StaticPlatform.o Player.o MovingPlatform.o -o platformer -lsfml-window -lsfml-graphics -lsfml-system

+    6. Enter "make client" into the terminal and then after that enter "make server" into the terminal\

+    7a.
+To run the server/client multiplayer game enter "./server" on one terminal and "./client" on another terminal

-    6. Enter "./platformer" into the terminal
+    7b.
+Enter "./platformer" into the terminal to do singleplayer
         Note: the entire window may not be on your screen on the first execution of it, if so drag it on the screen